 For those unsure what to expect or what to wear, we have prepared some useful notes: Dance notes 2020 For those with little knowledge of Playford dance, this website can help you get to grips with the terms that the caller will be using in the instructions for the dances.
 Dressing in period costume is not a requirement, but is encouraged – dressing the part can help guests to achieve the elegance of a Darcy or an Elizabeth Bennett.

 During the course of the evening, we expect to perform around a dozen dances.
 To enable as many as will to participate in each dance, the total number of tickets available is limited to sixty four.
-Tickets for the 2019 Ball, priced £25, will go on sale in June.
-As the Ball has become increasingly popular, it is likely to be a sell-out (in 2018 all 64 tickets were reserved within 24 hours of the notice of their availability).
+Tickets for the 2021 Ball, priced £25, will go on sale in May and have already sold out.

 On arrival at the Ball, guests are offered a welcome drink and the bar is open all evening serving prosecco, wines, beer and soft drinks.
 There’s also plenty of water available – Regency dancing can be thirsty work!
 During the interval, canapés will be served and the Unlocking Warwick volunteers usually provide a brief entertainment, such as a recreation of a scene from a Jane Austen novel, or an extract from a Richard Sheridan play.